binary-cats/laravel-bigbluebutton-webhooks/README.md

     /*
      * You can define the job that should be run when a certain webhook hits your application
      * here.
 The key is the name of the BigBlueButton event type with the `.` replaced by a `_`.
-     */
+     *
+     * The package will automatically convert the keys to lowercase, but you should
+     * be cognisant of the fact that array keys are case-sensitive */
     'jobs' => [
         'meeting-created' => \BinaryCats\BigBlueButtonWebhooks\Jobs\MeetingCreatedJob::class,